Rape of the Belt: Production

 Benn Levy's play had been performed by the Elizabethan Theatre Trust in 1960.
 Star Tony Ward was best known at the time for presenting the show Seven Days.
 Ward worked out for two months and grew a beard for the role.
 He injured his leg and used crutches during rehearsals.

-Some scenes were shot as Kurnell and Whale Beach.
+Some scenes were shot at Kurnell and Whale Beach.

 It was an early TV role for Reg Livermore.

 Reception

 The Sydney Morning Herald called it "amusingly lively and buoyant."

 Filmink called it "a fun watch".